17pradod/KMC-code/README.md

 The code governing a simulation that models an FCC lattice under experimental conditions The code is broken up into several parts, first an FCC lattice is created, then based on probability either the metal is impacted, described by shearing events, or the randomly introduced vacancy moves.

+Some of the finer points of the code still have to be worked out